28 Free things to do in Hilton Head, SC & Budget Tips

 While there are many lighthouses on the island, this is the only one that is an actual lighthouse.

-The lighthouse was recently renovated in 2019 and is now open to the public.
+It was recently renovated in 2019 and is now open to the public.

 Attend a Show at Shelter Cove Harbour

-Unless you wish to stand during the entire concert, bring your own chair that you can set up to stay comfortable.
+Unless you wish to stand during the entire concert, bring your chair that you can set up to stay comfortable.

 Visit the Stoney Baynard Ruins